jjzhuwu/Warfarin-dosing/README.md

 ## Reference

-P. Auer: [Using confidence bounds for exploitation-exploration trade-offs][1].
-The Journal of Machine Learning Research.
-3:397-422, 2002.
+P. Auer.
+[Using confidence bounds for exploitation-exploration trade-offs][1].
+The Journal of Machine Learning Research, 3:397-422, 2002.

 [1]:http://www.jmlr.org/papers/volume3/auer02a/auer02a.pdf

 I. W. P. Consortium.
 [Estimation of the warfarin dose with clinical and pharmacogenetic data][3].
-New England Journal of Medicine, 360(8):753–764, 2009.
+New England Journal of Medicine, 360(8):753-764, 2009.

 [3]:/data/appx.pdf